 - Some adoption agencies recommend including the Dear Expectant Parent letter that the adoptive parents have prepared as a way to introduce the adoptive parents to the hospital staff that will be working with the new mom.

-- Adoptive parents should keep a copy of the above package and bring it with them to the hospital.
+- If it is OK with the expectant mom, the adoptive parents should keep a copy of the above package and bring it with them to the hospital.

-- Ask the hospital social worker what adoptive parents should bring to the hospital for the baby?
+- Adoptive parents can ask the hospital social worker what they should bring to the hospital for the baby?
 Diapers?
 Clothes?